-This course provides an overview of forensic and investigative accounting.
-Includes an understanding of the nature and development of forensic accounting, fraudulent financial reporting, employee fraud, and how to detect and prevent these accounting crimes.
-The course will also cover coutroom procedures, litigation management and support, cybercrime management, and business valuations.
-Included in course discussion are indirect methods of reconstructuring income, money laundering, computation of economic damages, and forensic accounting in action.
+This course provides an overview of forensic and investigative accounting, including providing an understanding of the nature and development of forensic accounting, an understanding of fraudulent financial reporting and employee fraud and how to detect and prevent these accounting crimes, courtroom procedures and litigation management and support, cybercrime management, and business valuations.
+Included in course discussion are indirect methods of reconstructing income, money laundering, computation of economic damages, and forensic accounting in action.
+Prerequisite(s): ACCT 3351 Intermediate Accounting I or equivalent (C).